JoaquinConoBolillo/edk2-staging/blogs/2023-10-31/README.md

 that prevents UEFI from using the TSC as a time base for wall clock and calendar computation on **BIOS** and **POST**.

-A corrected calibration process is introdused, that allows high precision and low drift of related wall clock, calendar and timing operations on a PC running **Tianocore UEFI** based software. accepted industry practices
+A corrected calibration process is introdused, that allows high precision and low drift of related wall clock, calendar and timing operations on a PC running software on **Tianocore UEFI**, ported from other platforms or implemented on widly accepted industry practices -- using Standard C Library API.

 https://github.com/tianocore/edk2/blob/5220bd211df890f2672c23c050082862cd1e82d6/PcAtChipsetPkg/Library/AcpiTimerLib/AcpiTimerLib.c#L340